 In connection with the Separation, Legacy CXApp and Inpixon entered into the Transition Services Agreement pursuant to which Inpixon and its affiliates and Legacy CXApp and its affiliates will provide services to each other primarily related to payroll and benefits administration, IT support, finance and accounting services, contract administration and management services, and other administrative support services that may be required on an as needed basis, which services are of the type that Legacy CXApp and Inpixon provided to, and received from, each other prior to the Separation.
 The fees for each of the transition services are set forth in the Transition Services Agreement.
 The Transition Services Agreement will terminate on the expiration of the term of the last service provided under it, and if no expiration date is provided for any transition service, then such transition service will terminate twelve months after the date of the Transition Services Agreement, provided that the receiving party shall have the right to an extension of each or any transition service for up to six months by providing written notice to providing party in advance of the original termination date for such transition service if, prior to such request for extension, the receiving party has used commercially reasonable efforts to establish analogous capabilities of its own.
 The parties will also discuss in good faith any subsequent requests to further extend the transition services.
-In addition, (i) the receiving party may terminate a transition Service Agreement in the event of an uncured material breach by the other party, upon bankruptcy or insolvency of the other party, or (iii) the parties may terminate a transition Service or the Transition Service Agreement upon mutual agreement.
-Legacy CXApp does not anticipate that its net costs associated with the Transition Services Agreement will be materially different than the historical costs that have been allocated by Inpixon to Legacy CXApp related to these same services.
+In addition, (i) the receiving party may terminate a transition service or the Transition Service or the other party, upon bankruptcy or insolvency of the other party, or (iii) the parties may terminate a transition service or the transition service Agreement upon mutual agreement.
+Legacy CXApp does not anticipate that it